Our 2022 Call for Speakers (CfS) is now closed.

 Tip: If you don't want to augment your 'Session Description - in full' leave the summary blank.
 When reviewing proposals it's completely frustrating trying to sift two blocks of text and determine if there is any difference between them.

 This is an opportunity to provide more detail to the panel.
 The information is not usually shared with participants - however, please note, we may edit some of your fuller description into your summary (especially if it is very short) to help participants - for example, we often use "Participant Takeaways' in your session description online.

 Provide all details you feel are relevant.
 These will be used during the selection process.
 Descriptions with more detail are generally rated higher by the review panel.

 We strongly recommend you include 3-5 takeaways for participants.
 If the session is pitched to a specific level e.g Beginner or Advanced, you should also make that clear.

-Workshop descriptions often deserve more attention - as most are longer than a talk, representing a greater investment for the participants, and as there are often fewer places for workshops in the schedule a greater risk for the panel.
+Workshop descriptions often deserve more attention - as most are longer than a talk, representing a greater investment for the participants.
 The panel need to be sure of what will be delivered, and confident it will be delivered well.
 It often helps to provide a more detailed agenda and breakdown of learning outcomes.